相关文章推荐

 To execute this method, you need to turn on Channel consent simplification in advance on the LINE Developers Console .
 For more information on setting up the Channel consent simplification feature, see The "Channel consent simplification" feature setup of the LINE MINI App documentation.

-If the user has already consented to all the permissions and you execute
+Make sure that the user has consented to all the permissions before executing this method

 Example